abinit/abinit/doc/tutorial/eph4isotc.md

 ## Analyzing electronic and vibrational properties

-Before proceeding with the e-ph calculation, it is worth spending some time to analyze in more detail the electron and phonon band structures computed by AbiPy.
+Before proceeding with the e-ph calculation, it is worth spending some time to analyze in more detail the electron and phonon band structures of MgB2.
+We will be using the AbiPy scripts and the precomputed files.

+First of all, let's plot the electronic band structure stored in the GSR file produced by the first task of the first Workflow (w0/t0):

 ```sh
 abiopen.py MgB2_eph4isotc/flow_mgb2_phonons/w0/t1/outdata/out_GSR.nc -e